 Denis received further praise with his work on the 2013 film Prisoners starring Hugh Jackman and Jake Gyllenhaal, which was nominated for a 2014 Academy Award for Best Cinematography, while the 2013 film Enemy starring Jake Gyllenhaal received a Canadian Screen Awards nomination for Best Motion Picture, while Denis won a Canadian Screen Award for Best Director.
 His 2015 feature, Sicario, starring Emily Blunt, Josh Brolin and Benicio Del Toro, received three Academy Award nominations.
 He then directed the sci-fi space drama Arrival (2016) starring Amy Adams and Jeremy Renner.

 In February 2015, it was announced Denis would be directing the sequel to 1982’s Blade Runner, taking place several decades after the original.
-Titled Blade Runner 2049, it will be released in 2017 with Harrison Ford reprising his role and co-starring Canadian Ryan Gosling.
+Titled Blade Runner 2049, the film hit theaters in 2017 with Harrison Ford reprising his role and co-starring Canadian Ryan Gosling.
 Unfortunately, the film didn't fare well at the box office.

 Denis next focused on Dune (2020), a remake of the classic 1984 movie, which in turn, was based on a book by Frank Herbert.
 The cast for the new movie includes Javier Bardem, Jason Momoa, Charlotte Rampling, Josh Brolin, Rebecca Ferguson and Timothée Chalamet.

 Denis was in a longtime relationship with actress Macha Grenon.
 However, in 2005, it was reported that they were no longer together and Denis was with Tanya Lapointe, a cultural journalist at Radio-Canada.

 The Son (2018)